Cardinal number: Aleph numbers

+For every ordinal $\alpha$, there exists an aleph number $\aleph_{\alpha}$.
+If the axiom of choice is true, then all sets are well-orderable (by the well-ordering theorem), and thus all infinite cardinal numbers are aleph numbers, i.e., this transfinite sequence is in fact the list of all infinite cardinal numbers.

+If the axiom of choice is not true (see Axiom of choice § Independence), then there exist sets that are not well-orderable, and thus infinite cardinals that are not aleph numbers.
+Such a cardinal must be incomparable to some aleph number by Hartogs's theorem, so in this case it is impossible to write all cardinal numbers in a totally ordered sequence.

 Cardinal arithmetic

 We can define arithmetic operations on cardinal numbers that generalize the ordinary operations for natural numbers.
 It can be shown that for finite cardinals, these operations coincide with the usual operations for natural numbers.
 Furthermore, these operations share many properties with ordinary arithmetic.

 Successor cardinal

 If the axiom of choice holds, then every cardinal κ has a successor, denoted κ^{+}, where κ^{+} > κ and there are no cardinals between κ and its successor.
 (Without the axiom of choice, using Hartogs' theorem, it can be shown that for any cardinal number κ, there is a minimal cardinal κ^{+} such that $\kappa^+\nleq\kappa.$) For finite cardinals, the successor is simply κ + 1.
 For infinite cardinals, the successor cardinal differs from the successor ordinal.

 Cardinal addition

 If X and Y are disjoint, addition is given by the union of X and Y. If the two sets are not already disjoint, then they can be replaced by disjoint sets of the same cardinality (e.g., replace X by X×{0} and Y by Y×{1}).